jekyllgrim/ZScript_Basics/02_Defining_ZScript_classes.md

 The `States` keyword defines a states block of the actor where you can use predefined [actor states](https://zdoom.org/wiki/Actor_states) as well as add your own states.
 States are used by a state machine that displays specific frames and executes attached functions at runtime.
 Adding custom state sequences is also possible.

-> Note: states only exists for actors, i.e. classes based on the `Actor` class directly or through inheritance.
-Other classes, such as menus, HUD, event handlers or anything else not based on `Actor` do not support state animations (even though many of them can draw images on the player's screen by other means, such as varios UI classes).
+> *Note*: Just like the Default block described above, the States block and animation states exist only for classes based on `Actor`.
+Actor is the only class type in the game that can utilize a state machine and display animations in the world.
+There are other means to animate things (for example, some textures on the map can be animated, like the lava/acid textures; the player's HUD can be animated), but those animations are not done through actors and don't rely on any sort of states.

 To control the states, you need to be aware of state flow control, which is described on the wiki, as well as in this guide: see [Flow Control: State Control](A1_Flow_Control.md#state-control). **Don't worry if some of this is confusing at first**; if you're not familiar with states, you'll likely need to keep that page open and check it frequently while coding until you get used to it.